DIDSR/DataCard-Metadata/Consistency/README.md

 ![Consistency Assessment Pipeline](../images/DCard_Metadata_Pipelines.png)

 The current iteration of the code takes a metadata csv file and a json metadata reference dictionary as input.
-A list of matched data header fields are returned as terminal output.
+A list of matched data header fields is returned as terminal output.
 A visualization of the counts of different values for the target field per subgroup is also produced and saved in the `/output` directory.